 This museum and aquarium is located in Checneny Township and displays three exhibits to inform visitors about different aspects of marine life.
 The three pavilions are

-- Water of Taiwan, which covers the native marine life of Taiwan.
+- Water of Taiwan features the native marine life of Taiwan.

-- World Waters, which discusses the ancient oceans during the beginning of Earth’s history.
+- World Waters discusses the ancient oceans during the beginning of Earth's history.

-This is a great location for families or anyone interested in learning about Taiwan’s aquatic life.
+The aquarium is a wonderful location for families or anyone interested in learning about Taiwan's aquatic life.

 These are some of the top Taiwan attractions